- Rizzoli & Isles could also be titled, "How Can We Make Jane and Maura Look Like an Old Married Couple This Week?"

 - If the "say you're attracted to me" line doesn't sink you, Jane's passionate, "Please - do this for me!" about ten minutes later most likely will.

 - On the death of the brother of Maura's ex-boyfriend, Frost admires said ex-boyfriend's car.

 Maura: Garrett always did like the finer things in life.

-And let's not forget when in order to get Maura out of a relationship with the mechanic Giovanni They admit to being LLBFF's.
-(Life Long Best Friends Forever And how they are ... more then friends ...
+- And let's not forget when in order to get Maura out of a relationship with the mechanic Giovanni They admit to being LLBFF's (Life Long Best Friends Forever), and how they are ... more than friends ...

 Maura: Yeah, and your suit is a real booty call magnet.
 I got hit on twice.
 By women.

 Maura: Look, I like Tommy.
 A lot.
 But I love you.
 And I hate it when you hate me.

 - This little exchange:

 Jane: Maura and I aren't a couple, Ma."